pizzamig/surf-pool/README.md

 # Surf-pool

-Surf-pool is a crate that allows to reuse existing `http` connections.
+Surf-pool is a crate that allows to reuse existing `https` connections.

-This connection pool can be useful especially with `https`, because it would avoid to perform the handshake every time.
+This connection pool can be useful to reduce latency, because it would avoid to perform the handshake every time, but re-using a pre-existing and established connection.

 The crate is based on `async-std` and `surf`